kannan789/kannan789/README.md

 - 👋 Hi, I’m Kannan Duraisamy.
-- 👀 I have a passion to develop web applications and a self-taught Front End Developer.
+- 👀 I am a Front End Developer with passion to develop web applications.
 - 🌱 I love remote work and working from home since 2018.
 - 💞️ I’m working hard on my craft and looking to collaborate on any project that uses HTML,CSS and/or JavaScript.
 - 📫 You can reach me @: currentkannan@gmail.com.